The Road to Trust: Building Enclaves within Confidential VMs: Evaluations

 \para{Redis} the throughput is only 90.71\% of native, and 98.69\% of sim (seems not correct)

 \para{SGX-TaLoS} Nginx web server running as App, and the TLS runs as the enclave; wrk2 utility for benchmarking

 https://github.com/lsds/TaLoS } \para{TLS server} We utilized the open-source SGX-OpenSSL project and a sample implementation of a TLS server in an enclave~\cite{sgxopenssl} for our evaluation.
-Additionally, we employed OpenSSL to run a TLS server in the native VM for comparison purposes.
 The TLS client operated within the native CVM and sent requests to the server over the local loop-back.
-To measure the average latency, we employed the tls-perf benchmarking tool~\cite{tlsperf}.
-Figure~\ref{fig:tls} illustrates the results, indicating that \sysname incurs approximately a 35.9\% overhead over running in the native VM and a 11.4\% overhead over running in the simulation mode.
+To measure the average latency, we employed the tls-perf benchmarking tool~\cite{tlsperf} and set the number of requesting threads to 1, 2, 5, 10, 20, 30, 40, 50 respectively.
+As illustrated in Fig.~\ref{fig:tls}, \sysname incurs approximately a 9.75\% overhead over the baseline.